0nlyHeroKiller/Investment-Site/README.md

 # Investment-Site
-This is an Investment site built with Html , Css amd Probably React
+This is an Investment site built with Html , Css and Scss Live preview @ finanza-investment-site.netlify.app